CEG-TU-Delft/africarain-docs/docs/source/about.rst

 ------------------------
 The WRF model runs on the `World Community Grid (WCG) <https://www.worldcommunitygrid.org/research/arp1/overview.do>`_, a SCR initiative of IBM.

-The WCG relies on volunteers, who download a secure software program to their computer.
+The WCG relies on volunteers who download a secure software program to their computer.
 When the computer is idle or not using its full computing power, it will run a simulated experiment in the background.
 Then, the computer contacts the World Community Grid server to let it know that it has completed the simulation, which is then uploaded to an IBM server.
 All of this happens unobtrusively.

 World Community Grid receives the results volunteers send back (often called work units or research tasks), combines them with hundreds of thousands of results from other volunteers all over the world, and sends them to the Delft research team.
 The researchers then begin the difficult work of analyzing the data.
-While this process can take years, it accelerates that would otherwise take decades, or might even be impossible.
+While this process can take years, it accelerates that would otherwise take decades or might even be impossible.

 + Africa Rainfall Project Overview on `The World Community Grid website <https://www.worldcommunitygrid.org/research/arp1/overview.do>`_
 + `Join The World Community Grid <https://www.worldcommunitygrid.org/join.action?projectToAdd=arp1>`_ so you and your computer can help accelerate this important research